Backdating a housing benefit claim

 How do you qualify for backdating?

-If you have reached the qualifying age to claim State Pension Credit, your entitlement can be backdated to a maximum of three months from the date you make your claim.
-You do not have to apply for backdating, but you may have to supply details of your income and capital for the period concerned.
+You qualify if you have reached the qualifying age to claim State Pension Credit.
+Your entitlement can be backdated to a maximum of three months from the date you make your claim.
+You do not have to apply for backdating.
+You may have to supply details of your income and capital for the period concerned.
 In all other cases, benefit can only be backdated for a maximum of one month from the date of your backdating request.